linode/docs/docs/applications/big-data/big-data-in-the-linode-cloud-streaming-data-processing-with-apache-storm.md

         ssh -i ~/.ssh/clustermgr clustermgr@PUBLIC-IP-OF-CLUSTER-MANAGER-LINODE
         cd storm-linode

-2. Choose a unique name for your image and create a configuration directory for the new image using the `new-cluster-conf` command.
-In this example, we'll call our new image `zk-cluster1`:
+2. Choose a unique name for your cluster and create a configuration directory using the `new-cluster-conf` command.
+In this example, we'll call our new cluster configuration `zk-cluster1`:

         ./zookeeper-cluster-linode.sh new-cluster-conf zk-cluster1